 My brisket in bourbon sauce is another winner (scroll down for my original brisket).
 Another brisket of mine with wacky ingredients that comes out to die for!
 Just ask all the guests that were at my Seder Demo last night: They were falling like flies!
 So sorry about indulging in some un-ladylike swagger!

-This brisket in bourbon sauce star was recently born when I was tinkering with coffee, molasses and bourbon.
+This brisket in bourbon sauce star was just born:

 This is a frequent combo in barbecues and short ribs, so I wanted to explore it as a possible base for my brisket sauce.
 I know it sounds like it would put some more hair on the chests of lumberjacks; but lo and behold, the results were fork-tender meat, and a wonderfully dark, balanced and unctuous sauce, much more toned down than the seemingly reckless sum of its parts.